Black Holes or Frozen Stars? A Viable Theory of Gravity without Black Holes: Frozen stars instead of black holes

-Another domain where even an extremely small $\Upsilon>0$ leads to important qualitative differences to GR is the gravitational collapse.
-Here, the situation is identical to RTG, and we can refer the reader to sec.
+This leads to interesting consequences, like a big bounce instead of a big bang for any value $\Upsilon>0$, as considered in \cite{Schmelzer}, which are outside the domain of interest here.
+But, whatever the values we have to use for $\Xi$, $\Upsilon$ from cosmology, it seems clear that they become completely irrelevant for Solar system observations, for the same reason that the value of the cosmological constant $\Lambda$ is irrelevant here: The dominant terms for Solar system size effects will be those depending on derivatives of the metric.

+For the parameter $\Upsilon$, it is not only the consideration of cosmological vs. local effects which suggests that it is too small to have any physical consequences.
+It should be small on cosmological scale today too, because its influence on cosmology decreases with $a(\tau)$ as $\Upsilon a^{-6}$.
+But $a(\tau)$ has increased a lot during the expansion of the universe.
+So, while we clearly have no lower bound, we can be sure that $\Upsilon$ has to be extremely small, far too small to have any influence on stellar dynamics today.

+So what is wrong with this qualitative argument?
+The point is that, different from Einstein's cosmological term, the additional terms of GLET also depend on the preferred coordinates, moreover, on derivatives of them.
+So, the argument works only if it is unproblematic to use local harmonic coordinates.
+This is correct in usual stellar systems.
+But it becomes very problematic near the horizon of a black hole.
+Near the horizon, the harmonic coordinates become singular.
+And, because of this singularity, even if multiplied with an extremely small value of $\Upsilon$, the additional term becomes important.

+And, indeed, for $\Upsilon>0$, however small, the gravitational collapse, which in GR leads to a black hole, looks completely different.
+As already mentioned, we can reuse here the results of RTG.
+So we can refer the reader to sec.
 11 of \cite{Logunov1} (see also \cite{Logunov2}, \cite{GershteinBH}, \cite{GershteinBHBB}, \cite{GershteinBHBB2}, \cite{VlasovBH}).
 The gravitational collapse stops shortly before horizon formation, and, as the result of the collapse, a ``frozen star'' with size slightly greater than its Schwarzschild horizon remains.
-The difference exists only in a small environment of the Schwarzschild radius.
+The difference exists only in a very small environment of the Schwarzschild radius.
 Outside this environment, the GR solution is a good approximation.
+Therefore in the GR limit $\Upsilon\to +0$ recovers only the outer part of the Schwarzschild solution.

 This effect appears also in other theories of gravity with non-zero graviton mass \cite{Grishchuk02}.
 Their common property is that the mass term depends on the flat background and therefore is able to feel locally that time dilation relative to the background becomes extremal.